hainm/polytop/README.md

 Thank you <3

 ## To do
+- fix appearance of the unit-alignment panel
+- follow Google guide to JS
+- fix width of molecule interaction on the stage where the dropdown and name are
 - accept all the coordinate formats NGL does
 - accept topology formats from other MD engines
 - fix z-index placement of unit selection panels